Title: Associate Professor

 Office: DN 362

-Philip White is an ecological design strategist who develops ecologically intelligent products and systems.
+Philip White is an ecological design strategist who develops environmentally sustainable products and systems.
 He specializes in helping students and practitioners apply ecodesign strategies and advanced environmental impact assessment methods.
-He chairs the Ecodesign Section of the Industrial Designers Society of America (IDSA) where he established a partnership between IDSA and the United States Environmental Protection Agency (EPA).
-He organized the development of the Okala Ecological Design Curriculum that is used by more than 40 schools of product design in North America.
+He organized the development of the Okala Practitioner curriculum (2013) that is used by more than 40 schools of product design in North America and internationally.
+White created the Okala curriculum as part of a partnership between the Ecodesign Section of the Industrial Designers Society of America (IDSA) and the United States Environmental Protection Agency (EPA).
+In 2014, he co-edited with Rita Sschenck the textbook Environmental Life Cycle Assessment: Measuring the Environmental Impacts of Products.
 He writes extensively about design and ecology and published in ID Magazine (New York), Items (The Netherlands), Curve (Australia), and Innovation (US).

-Mr. White studied design with and was a confidant of Victor Papanek, received his bachelor's in mechanical engineering from the University of Kansas, and received his masters of three-dimensional design from Cranbrook Academy, Michigan.
-He designed products and was an ecodesign expert at IID (Japan), Philips Design, (The Netherlands), and Ziba and Fiori (USA).
+Mr. White studied design with and was a confidant of Victor Papanek, received his bachelor’s in mechanical engineering from the University of Kansas, and received his masters of three-dimensional design from Cranbrook Academy, Michigan.
+He designed products and was an ecodesign expert at IID (Japan), Philips Design (The Netherlands), and Ziba and Fiori (USA).
 White won international product design awards (IF, ID magazine, IDEA) and holds 14 patents.
-He advises on impact assessment methodology to the Sustainable Products Purchasers Coalition and is an active member of the LifeCycle Initiative of the United Nations Environmental Programme (UNEP).
-He also serves on the ASU School of Sustainability faculty.
+He is an active member of the LifeCycle Initiative of the United Nations Environmental Programme (UNEP).
+He also serves as a Senior Sustainability Scientist in the ASU School of Sustainability.

 Links to research and faculty pages